rantahar/Lattice-Field-Theory/source/index.rst

 .. math::
    \lim_{h\to 0} \left[ \lim_{V\to\infty} <M> \right ]
    :label:
 The order of the limits is important here.
-If the limit :math:`h\to0` is taken too quickly the magnetisation will approach :math:`0`.
+If the limit :math:`h\to0` is taken too quickly the magnetization will approach :math:`0`.

 - The 1D Ising model the symmetry is *not* spontaneously broken.